mds-main/SF-LWC-SummarizationAPI/README.md

 ### Production Deployment Requirements

+**Important:** At present this repo only includes Apex tests for `ExperienceCopilotController` and `VoiceCallCopilotController`.
+If you plan to deploy to a production org, you must also build tests for `GCGetAgentParticipantId` and `GCFetchInteractionSummary` so every class that performs callouts has coverage.

-**Important:** For production org deployment, you must create test classes for all Apex classes:
+For production org deployment, you must create test classes for all Apex classes:

 - **`ExperienceCopilotController`**: Requires test class with minimum 75% code coverage
 - **`VoiceCallCopilotController`**: Requires test class with minimum 75% code coverage